looking-sharp/Event_Check_In_Microservice/README.md

 ```

 ## GET requests
-All the GET requests our microservice allows
+All the public GET requests our microservice allows

 ### `GET /health`
 This pings the microservice to ensure it is running and ready to recieve requests